HazyResearch/fonduer/README.md

 # Fonduer

-`Fonduer` is a framework for building KBC applications from _richy formatted data_, and is implemented as a library on top of a modified version of [Snorkel](https://hazyresearch.github.io/snorkel/).
+`Fonduer` is a framework for building KBC applications from _richy formatted data_ and is implemented as a library on top of a modified version of [Snorkel](https://hazyresearch.github.io/snorkel/).

 ## Installation / dependencies